yshp57/dsc-2-19-07-geometric-and-negative-binomial-distribution-lab-online-ds-pt-100118/README.md

-# The Geometric and Negative Binomial distribution
+# The Geometric and Negative Binomial Distributions - Lab

 ## Introduction

+In this lab, you'll practice your knowledge on the geometric and negative binomial distributions!

+## Objectives
+You will be able to:
+- Understand and explain the Negative Binomial Distribution and its uses
+- Understand and explain Geometric Distributions and their uses

+## Quick Recap

 Recall that the binomial distribution describes the probability of a success or a failure outcome in an experiment that is repeated multiple times.

 In fact, a binomial distribution describes a repeated bernoulli experiment.
 A bernoulli experiment can be seen as one trial where there is a known success rate $p$.
 Examples:
 - Rolling a dice once where success is defined as throwing a 5 or higher, the probability of success is 1/3.
-- Shooting at a basketball court where the success probability is 70%.
+- Shooting at a basketball rink where the success probability is 70%.
-- Flipping a fair coin, or an unfair coin where the probability is known.
+- etc.

 The binomial distribution then has 2 parameters: $n$ and $p$, where $n$ is the number of independent experiments.